jfahmy/redfin.foodtrucks/README.md

 Type enter to see the next set of foodtruck results or type exit to exit the program.

-Note: To run this, you may need to download install Java runtime if you have have never run Java on your computer in the past.
+Note: If you you have have never run Java on your machine in the past, you maybe prompted to install Java runtime.
 It can be found here: https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html

 ## What I would change if this was a full scale web application: